 Somewhere in my mind everything is only one scale - the scale of my vision.
 I don't think about something being small or large.
 I'm in a dwelling down there just as I'm in the full scale work.

 Miniaturization exists in one realm of my thinking as a tool - an economy of means.
 The small dwellings are most economical in terms of the time and space demanded to make them.
-They are not hermetic so much as they are intimate and self-contained; they are hidden only in contrast to the street's scale of publicness.
+They are not hermetic so much as they are intimate and selfcontained; they are hidden only in contrast to the street's scale of publicness.
 But the miniature pieces and the full scale ones share my involvement with habitation - how people live and how their values affect their living places.
 Niagara Gorge, for instance, by excavating an architectural fragment rife with history and associations, and inhabiting it, awakened a large chunk of emotional history residing in the landscape and made it available.
 It shared with the Little People's dwellings the quality of re-inhabiting an architectural fragment.

-Park Model - Fantasy (detail), 1974, clay and photographs, 20 x 30".
-Collection Lucy R. Lippard real estate and consciousness into other attitudes about the earth, so does La Placita.
+La Placita is a large project sharing with the dwellings an interest in the political articulation of the earth.
+A vacant lot in a city is a piece of earth which had been given form by habitation and then was returned to ground level, approaching its primary state.
+Just as the Little People slide through the reality of the city and transform small pieces of real estate and consciousness into other attitudes about the earth, so does La Placita.
 The park is primarily an expression of a group's involvement in the part of the earth they inhabit.
 In this case my role has been merely to focus this involvement and give the people a channel to express their collective values instead of my personal or unconscious ones, as in the Little People.